Jeff Robertshaw

-Jeff Robertshaw (born March 27, 1983) is a former Canadian football defensive end.
+Jeff Robertshaw (born March 27, 1983) is a Canadian former professional football defensive end.
 He was signed as an undrafted free agent by the Hamilton Tiger-Cats in 2007.
 He played college football at McMaster.
-Nowadays he is one of the best awarded and favored teachers at Columbia International College in Hamilton, Ontario.
+After his playing career, he became a teacher at Columbia International College in Hamilton, Ontario.
 Although he is now a free agent, he still relates to football by coaching and playing with his friends.